 The Antarans have a few surprises waiting for you at their home world.
 Compared to the original, it is really hard to win this way and requires advanced ships.
 I like a grand finale!

-ICE-X is the same as ICE-M except that it has AI opponents with more raw power, further increasing the difficulty level.
+ICE-X boasts AI opponents with more raw power, further increasing the difficulty level.
 The Impossible level of ICE-X is for expert players, you'd better know what you are doing!

-Both ICE versions are included in the 1.50.9 distribution.
-Choose your preferred version in the launcher!
+Both ICE-M and ICE-X are included in the 1.50 download and you can choose your preferred version in the Launcher.

 ICE strategy and walkthroughs on Civfanatics.